guzmanvig/forty-jekyll-theme/career.md

 	<h4 style="display: inline-block; float: right;  text-align: right;" >September 2017 - July 2019</h4>
 	<h4>Software Developer</h4>
 	<dd>
 		<p>Developed three <strong>Android</strong> applications related to home automation in <strong>Java</strong>.
-Created a program in <strong>JavaScript</strong> that allowed one of the company's home controllers to interact with the <strong>Google Assistant</strong> (Assistant's App).
-The App was released in the market.
+Created a <strong>JavaScript</strong> application that allowed one of the company's home controllers to interact with the <strong>Google Assistant</strong> (Assistant's App).
 Used the <strong>C++</strong> SDK of a Multi-touch screen to develop the software of an interactive showroom.
-Proposed changes in the implementation of three diferent technological products in order to make them compliant with the GDPR data protection law, that resulted in being implemented and the products released to the market.</p>
+Proposed changes in the implementation of diferent technological products in order to make them compliant with the GDPR data protection european law.</p>
 	</dd>
 	<hr />
 	<img src="assets/images/fing.PNG" height= "40" width="40" style="float:left; margin-right: 20px"/>